 The first step in the process is to review Alternate EVV System Information located on the EVV Maine.gov website and notify DXC DXC Provider Services (1-866-690-5585, Option 3; TTY users dial 711) of "Intent to Integrate".
 The Call Center representative will notify Sandata to begin the Alternate EVV System Integration process.

-How long does the Alternate EVV System Integration process take?
+How long does it take to become certified to use the Alternate EVV System Integration process?

-The Alternate EVV System Integration process depends on how quickly the provider or vendor complete their respective steps of the process.
-Providers are encouraged to plan on a minimum of eight weeks for the alternate EVV system integration.
+The Alternate EVV System Integration process certification depends on how quickly the provider or vendor completes their respective steps of the process.
+Providers should plan on a minimum of eight weeks to complete the Alternate EVV System Integration.
 Completion within eight weeks is contingent upon the provider's and vendor's close attention to the process.

 Are there any fees associated with integrating an alternate EVV system and the Sandata system?

 No, there is no integration fee associated; however, if there are changes necessary for your alternate EVV system to be MaineCare compliant, it is the provider's responsibility to bring that system into compliance.

 Which Alternate EVV System vendors have successfully integrated with Sandata in Maine?

 - CareVoyant, Inc.

 - Matrix Care